 Applicants may submit only one FP&S grant application per FP&S grant application period but may request financial assistance for as many as three projects under each activity (FP&S and R&D).
 A total of six projects may be included in the grant application (up to three under the FP&S Activity and up to three under the R&D activity).
 Each application is limited to a maximum federal share of \$1.5 million dollars.

 What changes were made to the FP&S Grant Program since last year?

-The FY 2020 FP&S Grant Program Notice of Funding Opportunity (NOFO) contains some changes to definitions, descriptions, and priority categories.
-Changes to the FY 2020 FP&S Grant Program NOFO include:
+The FY 2021 FP&S Program NOFO contains some changes to definitions, descriptions, and priority categories, including: